Vol.2: March 2018

 - Active Learning Classroom

 - Teaching Enhancement Awards Announced

 - Upcoming Workshops

-Welcome to the first edition of the Center for Faculty Excellence (CFE) newsletter “The Scoop”.
+Welcome to the second edition of the Center for Faculty Excellence (CFE) newsletter “The Scoop”.
 The CFE provides activities and opportunities to assist faculty in developing their teaching and their career.
-We will produce one newsletter each month of the regular year and one in summer.
 Each edition will start with a short article on teaching.
 Updates on other CFE programs, grant opportunities and events will be provided.
 Other news relevant to faculty will also be included.
 We hope you benefit from this method of information distribution, the aim of which is to reduce the frequency of emails we are sending.
 Please send feedback about the newsletter to email@example.com.
 Thank you for your support.

 ~ Dr. Joanne E. Goodell, Director, CFE.